Skip to main content

 • Someone who will inherit property from you.

 Electronic signatures are allowed on certain Living Will documents.
-A notary or witness must be "electronically present" to electronically sign.
+A notary or witness A person who answers questions in court under oath must be "electronically present" to electronically sign.
 Electronic presence could be over a video service like Zoom or FaceTime.

 Make copies of your Living Will and give it to the people you want to know about it.
 They might include your: